acayrin/minecraft-log-parser/README.md

 A log parser for minecraft

-warning: old messy code, need rework on near future
+warning: old messy code, need rework in near future